CanonicalLtd/maas-docs/en/contributing-build.md

 sudo snap install documentation-builder
 ```

-!!!
-Note:
-    You will first need to install package `squashfuse` if you're doing this in
-    a LXD container.
+> ⓘ You will first need to install package `squashfuse` if you're doing this in a LXD container.

 To build the HTML, while in the root of the MAAS docs repository: